The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Aunjelique Andersen

 Hello, Cougs!
 My name is Aunjelique, and I reside in California.
-I am a first-generation college student currently pursuing my bachelor’s degree in media Innovation at Washington State University Global Campus.
-I previously lived in Tacoma, Washington, where I earned my associate degree.
+I am a first-generation college student currently pursuing my bachelor’s degree in media innovation at Washington State University Global Campus.
+I previously lived in Tacoma, Washington, where I earned my associate’s degree.

-I am excited to be a student ambassador, where I can continue engaging with other students and utilize the skills I’ve developed throughout my education at WSU.
+I am excited to be a student ambassador so that I can continue to engage with other students and utilize the skills I’ve developed throughout my education at WSU.
 I look forward to advocating for students and encouraging their involvement and participation in clubs and campus communities at WSU.

 David Gommenginger